snap-stanford/ogb-web/_docs/datasets/graphprop.md

 - `edge_feat`: numpy arrays of shape `(num_edges, edgefeat_dim)`, where `edgefeat_dim` is the dimensionality of edge features and i-th row represents the feature of i-th edge.
 This can be `None` if no input edge features are available.
 - `node_feat`: numpy arrays of shape `(num_nodes, nodefeat_dim)`, where `nodefeat_dim` is the dimensionality of node features and i-th row represents the feature of i-th node.
 This can be `None` if no input node features are available.
 - `num_nodes`: number of nodes in the graph.

+**Node:** Some graph datasets may contain additional meta-information in node or edges such as their time stamps.
+Although they are not given as default input features, researchers should feel free to exploit these additional information.

 <a name="eval"/>